Skip to navigation Skip to content

 Changes to PIT

-The Parental Income Test (PIT) is applied to dependent ABSTUDY, Youth Allowance (YA), Tertiary Access Payment (TAP) and Assistance for Isolated Children (AIC) Scheme Additional Boarding Allowance (ABA) customers or students, unless a PIT exemption is applied.
-Changes in family circumstances may affect the application of the Parental Income Test (PIT).
+The PIT is applied to dependent ABSTUDY, Youth Allowance (YA), Tertiary Access Payment (TAP) and Assistance for Isolated Children (AIC) Scheme Additional Boarding Allowance (ABA) customers or students, unless a PIT exemption is applied.
+Changes in family circumstances may affect the application of the PIT.

 Factors that may affect entitlement to, or rate of, payment include: